code-312/ceic-jekyll/pages/our-work/reentry-support.md

 - template: testimonial
   alt_text: Image of Jefferson Davis
   image: "/assets/images/jefferson.jpg"
-  name: From the community
+  name: From the Community
-  paragraph: More info here about Jefferson Davis and how the Coalition helped him
+  paragraph: Mr. Davis started the record clearing process through the Coalition by
+    attending one of our RAP Sheet Assistance Days.
+After attending the event he was connected with legal aids, and in 2022 was notified that his record has been fully cleared & sealed!
   quote: Having the expungement brings me great joy.
 It allows me to let go of a
     past that no longer represents who I am.
 I'm now a proud owner of my own company, provider for my family and mentor for my community.